cauban/Organigam/README.md

 # Organigame

-An app to organize different kind of game with your friends.
+An app to organize different kind of games with your friends.
 No more drama 😌

 ## Design